Sirevåg Station

-Sirevåg Station (Sirevåg holdeplass) is a railway station located at Sirevåg in Hå, Norway on the Sørlandet Line.
+Sirevåg Station (Sirevåg holdeplass) is a railway station located at Sirevåg in Hå Municipality, Norway on the Sørlandet Line.
 The station is served by the Jæren Commuter Rail between Stavanger and Egersund.
 The station is 60.36 km south of the city of Stavanger.
 The station was opened in 1879, one year after the Jæren Line.
 Prior to 1935, the station was called Store Sirevåg.